-Patients are expected to be characterised by relevant tumour parameters, e.g. stage, grade, target expression, other biomarkers of importance for prognosis and/or tumour sensitivity, prior therapy (responsive/ resistant/refractory as appropriate), as well as performance status, co-morbidity, organ dysfunction, etc. Stratification based on important and well established prognostic covariates should be considered.
-In case adjusted analyses are to be undertaken for covariates other than those used for stratification, these factors should be pre-specified in the protocol or the statistical analysis plan (CPMP/EWP/2863/99).
+Depending on the objectives, the study should generally be designed to include patients representative of those likely to be treated with the experimental compound in clinical practice.
+The study population is expected to be characterised by relevant tumour (e.g. stage, grade, target expression, other biomarkers of importance for prognosis and/or tumour sensitivity), treatment (e.g., prior therapy, responsive/ resistant/refractory as appropriate), and patient characteristics (e.g., performance status, co-morbidity, organ, dysfunction, etc.).
+Important selection criteria or uncertainties related to generalisations from the study population should be reflected in the product information.

+Stratified randomization based on important prognostic covariates should be considered.
+In case adjusted analyses are to be undertaken for covariates other than those used for stratification, these factors should be pre-specified in the protocol and the SAP (CPMP/EWP/2863/99).